aleksei-berezkin/fluent-streams/README.md

 Fluent Streams [is compared](https://github.com/aleksei-berezkin/fluent-streams-docs/tree/master/benchmarks) to the native JavaScript `Array` and two other similar libraries.
 The library demonstrates generally reasonable performance, though it is slightly slower in some benchmarks.
 This can be attributed to the following factors:

 - **Use of Generators.** Generators enable iteration with very compact syntax, which helps keep the bundle size small.
 However, they are typically somewhat slower than simpler iterator implementations.
 - **Standard Iteration Protocol.** Both `Stream` and `Optional` implement the standard iteration protocol, allowing them to be used with the `for-of` loop.
 This makes the syntax compact for both the library and client code.
-However, custom protocols, while potentially less readable, can sometimes be faster.
+However, custom protocols, while potentially less convenient, can sometimes be faster.

 ## Inspirations and Acknowledgements